Tropical Storm Nicholas threatens Gulf Coast with heavy rain

 “Hope and prayer is not a good game plan,” Hunter said.

 “If you get your butt whipped about four times, you are not going to get back up again.
-You are going to go somewhere else,” Tranham said.
+You are going to go somewhere else,” Trahan said.

 Colorado State University hurricane researcher Phil Klotzbach said via Twitter that Nicholas is the 14th named storm of 2021 Atlantic hurricane season.
 Only 4 other years since 1966 have had 14 or more named storms by Sept.
 12: 2005, 2011, 2012 and 2020.